 Where do I get the van?

-RideFinders works with four vendors- vRide, K & K Connections, Ride EZ and Enterprise- to provide vans to riders. vRide, K & K Connections, Ride EZ and Enterprise own their vans.
-You lease from one of these four vendors.
-RideFinders is your liaison to these four companies.
+RideFinders works with three vendors- K & K Connections, Ride EZ and Enterprise- to provide vans to riders.
+K & K Connections, Ride EZ and Enterprise own their vans.
+You lease from one of these three vendors.
+RideFinders is your liaison to these companies.

 Do I have to make a long-term commitment to a vanpool?